milcent/benford-streamlit/README.md

 ## Analysis

+### Sidebar

 The first option is the file selector, with which you choose the file to upload.
-As of now, it supports only `.csv` files, and make sure yours really uses commas (`,`) as separators.
+As of now, it supports only `.csv` files, and make sure yours really uses commas (`,`) as separators and is encoded in `utf-8`.
+I have tried to insert some `pandas` extra loading options (`sep`, `encoding`, `decimal`, `thousands`), but ran into a lot of trouble and the sidebar got poluted.
+Maybe later or with some PR.

 ![File_uploader](figures/00_file_upload.png)